Charles Tracy (art historian)

-Charles William Justin Hanbury-Tracy (born 14 April 1938) is a British scholar and heritage consultant on the history and development of medieval British and European continental church furniture.
-He publishes under the name of Charles Tracy.
+Charles William Justin Hanbury-Tracy (14 April 1938 – 6 March 2024) was a British scholar and heritage consultant on the history and development of medieval British and European continental church furniture.
+He published under the name of Charles Tracy.

 Education

 Tracy attended Sherborne School in Dorset.
 He went to the Courtauld Institute of Art, University of London, in 1978 as a mature student and gained a BA (Hons) in the History of European Art in 1981.
 This was followed by a PhD thesis at the same institution, titled English Gothic Choir-stalls to c.
 1400 (1984).
 Material from his thesis was later published in two volumes (1987 and 1990), titled English gothic choir-stalls.
 He contributed photographs to the Courtauld's Conway Library archive which are currently (2020) being digitised as part of the Courtauld Connects project.

 Career

-Tracy was elected a Fellow of the Society of Antiquaries of London on 11 November 1989.
-His specialist subject is English church woodwork, especially carved chests, choir-stalls, and misericords.
+Tracy was elected a Fellow of the Society of Antiquaries of London on 5 May 1994.
+His specialist subject was English church woodwork, especially carved chests, choir-stalls, and misericords.

-He is recommended on the Victoria and Albert Museum website for further information on a late medieval carved chest from Suffolk.
+He was recommended on the Victoria and Albert Museum website for further information on a late medieval carved chest from Suffolk.

 He has contributed articles to the specialist Building Conservation Directory publication for historic buildings, on the topic of conserving medieval church pews and pulpits.

 In 2012, Tracy was commissioned, along with Hugh Harrison, Eddie Sinclair and John Allan, to survey the early 14th century bishop's throne in Exeter Cathedral, "one of the most magnificent pieces of medieval woodwork in Europe".

 In 2015–2016, Tracy was commissioned by churchwardens and the Parochial Church Council to survey the Grade I listed St Mary's Church, Watford, as the wardens prepared for renovation works.

 He was a Member of Council at Suffolk Institute of Archaeology and History between 2008 and 2012, and was a director at The British Archaeological Association between 2007 and 2010.

 From 1985 until 2002 he served on the Sculpture and Furnishing Committee of the Central Council for the Care of Churches (Church Buildings Council), where he was responsible for vetting requests for conservation grants, and providing expert advice.

+Tracey died on 6 March 2024, at the age of 85.